 Fibromyalgia can be difficult to manage without medical treatment.
 On top of the pain you experience, basic home remedies and over-the-counter medicine may not be a feasible long-term solution for those living with fibromyalgia.
 Fibromyalgia affects patients differently, which is why people with this condition need their own individual treatment plan developed by a fibromyalgia specialist or pain management expert.

-At Metro Pain and Vein Centers, our team is fully equipped with the experience and state-of-the-art facilities to help you manage your condition.
+At Metro Pain Centers, our team is fully equipped with the experience and state-of-the-art facilities to help you manage your condition.
 With our help, you can either minimize the pain frequency and intensity brought about by your condition, or completely prevent experiencing the pain caused by fibromyalgia.

 By managing your pain, you can avoid the symptoms that can hinder you from doing your everyday tasks.
 Patients who seek treatment for their fibromyalgia notice a significant improvement in their ability to do day-to-day activities, and feel much more comfortable with lessened pain in their treatment sites.